fonoster/routr/README.md

 docker-compose run -e EXTERN_ADDR=192.168.1.2 sipio
 ```

-Note: Make sure you use your own host address
+> Make sure you use your host address

 ### Destroying the container